 A mutilating hand injury is severe damage to the hand.
 The injury may include damage to bones, tendons, soft tissues, nerves, and skin.
 It can become a life-threatening condition.

-If you have this type of injury, call 911.
+If you have this type of injury, call for medical help right away.
+Immediate care may result in a better repair and decrease the chance of further damage.
 Untreated, this can lead to a serious infection.
-Immediate care will also decrease the chance of further damage.

 Mutilating hand injuries can be caused by a variety of factors, including:

 Factors that may increase your chance of injury include:

 Injury to the hand is obvious.
 Bone, tendons, skin, nerves, and soft tissue may all be damaged.
 Common symptoms include:

 When you are brought to the emergency room, a doctor will quickly assess your injury.
 Your wound will be inspected and your hand’s nerves and tendons will be tested.
 You will be asked to explain how the injury happened.
 You will also be asked which of your hands is dominant.

 Imaging tests assess damage to the bones, nerves, tendons, skin, or other soft tissues.
 These may include:

 You may need examination under anesthesia to: